JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 A few months ago, NVIDIA researchers released a really interesting paper called [ReSTIR PT Enhanced: Algorithmic Advances for Faster and More Robust ReSTIR Path Tracing](https://research.nvidia.com/labs/rtr/publication/lin2026restirptenhanced).

-The paper is a followup to their 2022 paper on ReSTIR PT, this time detailing a lot of algorithmic improvements to improve the performance of (the quite expensive) ReSTIR PT (among some other changes to e.g. reduce correlations).
+The paper is a followup to their 2022 paper on ReSTIR PT, this time detailing a lot of algorithmic changes to improve the performance of (the quite expensive) ReSTIR PT (among some other changes to e.g. reduce correlations).

 The main optimization from the paper that I want to talk about is the concept of a single, "unified" ReSTIR pass.